How to Choose Picture Lights for Your Home

 In addition to showcasing your favorite artwork, picture lights are ideal for spotlighting books and collections displayed in built-in cabinets.
 The lights are typically mounted near the top, with one light per bay or section.
 This application requires extra forethought, as the lights are directly wired to the cabinet and operated with a wall switch.
 They are most often used to illuminate a library but are equally appealing in a kitchen above open shelving or glass-front cabinets, in a mudroom to illuminate cubbies, or over a mirror in an entryway or bath.
 As with all hardwired lighting, consider adding a dimmer switch to create a pleasant ambiance when relaxing or entertaining.

 If you would like help selecting the best picture lighting option for your unique situation, our Hardware Specialists are here for you.
-Just call 888-223-2545 (M-F, 9:00am to 8:30pm EST).
+Just call 888-223-2545 (Monday-Friday, 10:00am to 7:30pm Eastern Time).

 Complete the Look with Vintage Picture Hardware